Free Consultation: (508) 986-9966Tap to Call This Lawyer

 I transitioned to divorce and family law after 15+ years working in accounting and operations for start-up technology companies.
 I strongly believe lawyers overlook the client experience and often force clients to work their way instead of the best way for the client.
 I try to look at everything from the client's perspective and make every effort to make things as easy as possible for them.

-I strongly believe the best way to resolve disputes is through direct communication with the other party.
+In most situations, the best way to resolve disputes is through direct communication with the other party.
 The court system should be the last resort, and we have no problem advising clients that they are better off handling an issue themselves if that is the best approach for the client.
 I view the client relationship as a long-term collaboration rather than a quick, one-time money grab.
 I would rather that a client be completely confident in recommending us to a friend, or come back years later when they do need a lawyer.
-Almost all orders in cases with children need to be modified at some point for changes to child support, the parenting schedule or college expenses.
-My goal is that once someone becomes a client, they never even consider calling someone else when they need an attorney.
-If they have a great experience working with us, feel like we understood their goals and represented them well, and they received good value for the money they spent, there should (hopefully!) be no reason to start over with a new attorney.
+Almost all orders in cases with children need to be modified at some point for changes to child support, the parenting schedule, or college expenses.
+My goal is that once someone becomes a client, they never even consider calling someone else if they need to return to court.
+If they have a great experience working with us, feel like we understood their goals, represented them well, and they received good value for the money they spent, there should (hopefully!) be no reason to start over with a new attorney.

 I specialize in divorces with financial issues, whether high-income or net worth, family-owned businesses, real estate, retirement assets, or stock options and other equity compensation.
 All divorces have a range of issues though, so I am certainly not limited to financial cases by any means.
 Every case is unique, which is the reason I love doing what I do.